VertexCache/VertexCache/vertex-bench/README.md

 ### Project Status

 VertexBench is under active development and aligned with upcoming VertexCache releases.
-Planned features include:
-- Custom workload scenario scripting
-- Report exports with percentile latency breakdowns
-- Distributed client simulation

 ---